Johannes-T-E/AutoHotkey_Scripts/README.md

 - **Change Hotkeys**: Modify key combinations in the script (e.g., change `CapsLock + S` to another combination).
 - **Add New Functions**: You can add your own key remaps or functions as needed.
 - **Edit Code in VSCode**: If you are working with Visual Studio Code, you can toggle between coding views and the terminal, or run Python files directly using the shortcuts.

-## Known Issues
-- The `CapsLock` key may conflict with some other system settings or software that use `CapsLock` for different functions.
-If you encounter any issues, consider using a different modifier key.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contributing
 If you have suggestions or improvements for this script, feel free to submit an issue or a pull request.